neuroinformatics-unit/gsoc/GSoC-2025/brainglobe: Update atlas packaging scripts to atlas API v2 (Swapnaneel Patra).md

     - Working on this project will help me develop my skills in Python, data standards, and collaborative coding, which are essential for my professional growth and will establish a foundation for future academic pursuits in neuroscience.
     - I envision this project benefiting the open-source community by making neuroanatomical data more consistent and usable, encouraging greater collaboration and innovation in neuroscience research.

+- **Match: why you?**: My experience as a software engineer, combined with my academic background, has equipped me with practical skills in developing well-documented, production-quality code.
+I enjoy tackling unfamiliar concepts, learning them on the job, and implementing innovative ideas.

 - **Availability**: I am fully available for the complete duration of GSoC in its entirety, with no major conflicting commitments.